airacingtech/YOLOv8-Fine-Tune/README.md

               ...
        [1, 1, ..., 0]]}
 ```
-Where the number represents the object id of the sam2 label.
+Where the number represents the object id of the sam2 label - this is SEPARATE from the object label of `2` to represent car, object id represents the number of objects within that image.

 2. Ensure the `data.yaml` contains the correct paths. all paths should be from the `src/` directory to the location of the desired `data/` directory.